XZCUTE/FINAL-PROJECT/README.md

 ## Installation Instructions
 1. Clone the repository to your local machine.
-2. Open the `FINAL PROJECT.html` file in a web browser to view the project.
+2. Open the `index.html` file in a web browser to view the project.

 ## Usage
 Navigate through the chapters using the sidebar.
 Each chapter contains links to activities that provide hands-on experience with the concepts discussed.